-Facebook rejects co-founder's call for breakup, senator urges U.S. antitrust probe
+Facebook rejects co-founder call for breakup, senator urges U.S. antitrust probe

 “Accountability of tech companies can only be achieved through the painstaking introduction of new rules for the internet.
 That is exactly what Mark Zuckerberg has called for.”

-U.S. Senator Richard Blumenthal, a Democrat, told CNBC he thinks Facebook needs to be broken up and that the Justice Department’s antitrust division needs to begin an investigation.
+U.S. Senator Richard Blumenthal, a Democrat, told CNBC on Thursday he thinks Facebook needs to be broken up and that the Justice Department’s antitrust division needs to begin an investigation.

+Antitrust law makes such a proposal tough to execute because the government would have to take the company to court and win.
+It is rare to break up a company but not unheard of, with Standard Oil and AT&T being the two biggest examples.

 Hughes co-founded Facebook in 2004 at Harvard with Zuckerberg and Dustin Moskovitz.
-He left Facebook in 2007 and went to work for presidential candidate Barack Obama, and has said in a LinkedIn post that he made half a billion dollars for his three years of work.
+He left Facebook in 2007, and has said in a LinkedIn post that he made half a billion dollars for his three years of work.

 “It’s been 15 years since I co-founded Facebook at Harvard, and I haven’t worked at the company in a decade.
 But I feel a sense of anger and responsibility,” Hughes said in the New York Times piece.